Norrie 'embracing and enjoying' Wimbledon run

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-Shortly before he started the British grass season, Cameron Norrie told an amusing anecdote when asked about how he would deal with the increased scrutiny which the home players receive during Wimbledon.
+Shortly before he started the British grass season, Cameron Norrie told an amusing anecdote when asked about how he would deal with the increased scrutiny home players receive during Wimbledon.

-"I was sitting in a restaurant recently, at the bar, and the bartender goes to me 'do you watch much tennis?'" said the British men's number one.
+"I was sitting in a restaurant recently, at the bar, and the bartender goes to me 'do you watch much tennis?'" the British men's number one said.

 "I was in dressed in my casual clothes and said 'I watch a little bit'.